For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 As part of the intake process, I completed a brief survey that went over my risk tolerance level and gave their computer systems a quick snapshot of my current situation.

-From there I was able to use their system to give me investment recommendations.
+From there I was able to use their retirement analyzer to give me investment recommendations.

 For example, based on my age and current situation I invest at the high to moderately high-risk level.